aruncjohn44/flask_app_with_jwt_auth/README.md

   Provided informative and consistent error messages and status codes for failed requests.
 ## Testing
 -**Unit Tests**:
-Unit tests using frameworks like unittest or pytest to ensure individual components work as expected.
+Unit tests using framework - unittest  to ensure individual components work as expected.